4.1 Basic Rules of Combat

 Stat Point Economy

 The second part of the action economy is stat point cost.
 Stat points are equally important to offense (making attacks, casting spells) as they are to defense (defending, bracing, dodging).
 The limited number of points available to each character means that players will have to carefully consider when and where to invest those points.
-For example, investing too heavily in offense may leave character relatively exhausted (low on stat points) when they get surrounded.
+For example, investing too heavily in offense may leave character relatively exhausted (low on stat points) if they get surrounded by enemies.

 Fortitude